Hazelfire/Tutoring/AidenKruhlak.md

 If you ever want to model anything.
 You first get the general form (like $$y=mx+c$$ for lines) then substitute in points.
 That's the process no matter what you are modelling.

+### Notes for the 21st of May
+You need much less help than you think you do.
+You could solve a lot of the equations that we did today if you just put your mind to it.

+I'm hoping that my little explanations of why the circle formula is what it is and such things are useful to you!
+It's always good to ask why.
+Have a go at asking why with me sometime!
+I do need to get better at some of my explanations as well.

+For the first part of this lesson, I was trying to talk about methods that are very much more general than you think they are.
+Asking why about your formulas and methods will help you understand the limitations and use cases of each of each of the methods.
+For instance, translating by substituting $$x$$ into $$x - a$$ also works for $$y$$ (and even $$z$$ if you are going 3D).

+Furthermore, subsituting $x = 0$ will always find the $y$ intercepts.

+For the second part, we are looking into more sets!
+[Here's a link](https://www.mathsisfun.com/sets/number-types.html) to all the sets you'll probably need to remember.
+Most mathematicians would be familiar with these (other than the symbol for Imaginary and Algebraic Numbers) R will be the set you will probably use the most.

+Please send me any questions you have about sets!
+Good job this week.
+I'm very impressed.